SENG330/course/exercises/exercise-detail.md

 # Exercise Details
+These are an evolving sketch - the full details of each exercise are in the repository you create when accepting the assignment.

 ## Exercise 1: Setup

 For no marks.
 Ensure you have Github access, and a Java IDE installed.
 We will use IntelliJ which has university licence for you.
 Do the [self-assessment](https://github.com/SENG330/course/blob/master/assessment.md) and [Ex1](https://github.com/SENG330/course/blob/master/exercises/ex1.md).

 ## Exercise 2

 In this assignment, the five of you will brainstorm some simple requirements of the information system, and create a basic information hiding design for the back end system.
 Use the following domain elements: `Whale`, `Observation`, `Reporter`.
 Think carefully about what should be immutable, what should be hidden, and what basic operations those classes should have.

 Use UML Object diagrams to show how the system should look when it is running.